mich1991/CI-project-1/README.md

 # Sege - Coffee machine family business
 ## CI-project-1
 ### HTML & CSS project for Code Institute
-Landing page for the fictional family company in a fictional town.
+Landing page for the fictional family company in a fictional town based on true brand named "Sage".
 The business is owned by a father and 2 sons.
 Their target customers are individuals and businesses.
 Currently have 2 products on market and 1 coming soon available for preorder.
 The website has 3 pages /HOME/ABOUT/CONTACT.